iopsmon/dc_ping_check/README.md

 Install:

+This app should be installed only on a Search Head, UF, HF, or All in one Splunk instance It was only tested on Splunk on Linux, so will not work on Splunk Windows

+If you do use it on seperate Splunk instances, you will need to add the indexs.conf, onto the Indexing layer, this configures the index.

     Download the zip and extract the file, copy the DC_ping_check folder to the Splunk Server sudo cp -R DC_ping_check /opt/splunk/etc/apps
     sudo chown -R splunk:splunk /opt/splunk/etc/apps